 Remember when I used to blog?
 No?
 Me neither.

 It's been quiet chez Amelie, hence there's not really been much to write about.
 Thought it would be a nice idea to update this place once every few months though, yes?
 Yes.

 - D is now almost 16 months old.
 We celebrated his birthday back in June with family and got him a ball bit as a present.
 He loved it for a while, then realised it's far more fun to throw all the balls out and watch everyone rushing to pick them up than it is to actually play with them :P

 - I've started a separate 'mommy blog' - if you want to call it that - where my parenty ramblings go.
 My intention was to keep this place a bit more separate, but since there's not a great deal else happening, it's kind of resulted in a flood of activity there and nothing here.
 Might have to fix that at some point.
-In any case, if you want parenty stuff, here you go (warning: contains fairly uncensored talk about boobs and nappies and whatnot.
+In any case, if you want parenty stuff, give that a go (warning: contains fairly uncensored talk about breastfeeding and nappies and whatnot.
 Might want to give it a skip if you're eating or something).